clarepacini/EveryCure/README.md

 #graph_builder not finished testing successfully.
 The large files look like they need batch processing and this has not been implemented.

-#python graph_builder.py --node_file ./data/Nodes.csv --edge_file ./data/Edges.csv --output_file graph.pt
+# Do not run: python graph_builder.py --node_file ./data/Nodes.csv --edge_file ./data/Edges.csv --output_file graph.pt

 To run the ML classifier using the provided embeddings (Assuming data stored in folder data), trained model output to output_model.pkl: